15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 🇳🇱 Introduction: A 5-Day Spring Escape to Amsterdam

-Every year, around Easter, we try to plan a trip that gives us a little breathing room from our usual routine, something that combines easy-going walks, cultural finds, and good local food.
+Every year, around Easter, we try to plan a trip that gives us a little breathing room from our usual routine, something that combines walks, cultural finds, and good local food.
 This year, we picked Amsterdam.

-We stayed at The Social Hub, a modern, community-style hotel that turned out to be a great base.
+We stayed at The Social Hub, a modern, community style hotel that turned out to be a great base.
 It offered breakfast, had a super friendly staff, and was conveniently located close to both the metro and train stations, with the city center just 10 minutes away and Schiphol Airport only 12 minutes by train.
 The location made a big difference, especially on the days when we were hopping between neighborhoods or catching an early tram to beat the crowd.

 🚋 Getting There & Getting Around Amsterdam